 |Draft||Draft means that one or more draft versions of the content exists.|

 |Marked as being edited||Marked as being edited means that someone is currently working on the content.|

 |Ready to publish||Ready to publish means that the content was marked as ready for reviewing and publishing.|

 |Rejected||Rejected means that the content was set as Ready to publish and was rejected after review.
 Content in status Rejected is editable and can be updated before it is set to Ready to publish again.|

-The projects feature or the projects gadget allow you to preview and publish multiple content items at the same time, for instance, a landing page, blocks and products (if you have Commerce installed) that are parts of a campaign.
+The project gadget allows you to preview and publish multiple content items at the same time, for instance, a landing page, blocks and products (if you have Commerce installed) that are parts of a campaign.
 See also the new The project feature, which is available.

 Content Collaboration is an add-on extending the content creation and publishing process with real-time collaboration capacities.
 Using notifications and comments, editors can work with content items in real-time mode, providing instant feedback.